 You are a single mother in NYC, with a successful career and your own business.
 How do you manage to do it all so well?
 I have not met your son yet, but he is so well educated (he thanked me right away for the shoot!), well done for that too!

 Can you describe a day in your life?
-You live all the way uptown in Harlem, and your son goes to school downtown, how do you organize your schedule between taking him to school,
+You live uptown in Harlem, and your son goes to school downtown– how do you organize your schedule between taking him to school?

 I start the day with meditation and prayer, then I wake Fulano with tickles.
 We have breakfast, I make his lunch and we head to school.
 I usually go to clients around town and in between or on my light days I go to Soho House to work.
 I haven’t completely gotten the scheduling right, some days I am behind.

 What would be the perfect day together with Fulano?